iprinceroyy/bookmark-landing-page/README.md

 -   [W3Schools](https://www.w3schools.com/) - Helpful for beginners.
 -   [FreeCodeCamp](https://www.freecodecamp.org/) - Huge tutorials related to CS.

-## Contributing to Bookmark Landing Page
+## Contributing to the Bookmark Landing Page

 Welcomes you all to contribute to this project